 Aged care services that receive a subsidy from the Australian Government have to meet the Aged Care Quality Standards (Quality Standards).
 These Quality Standards are part of the legislation and set out the quality of care that must be provided to consumers.
 Our role as the Aged Care Quality and Safety Commission (Commission is to hold aged care providers accountable to the Quality Standards.

 Any person, including consumers or their family members, friends, or aged care staff, can make a complaint about an Australian Government funded aged care provider to the Commission.
 Complaints may relate to any aspect of service including care, choice of activities, discrimination, catering, communication or the physical environment.

 Complaints about the aged care service can be made by:

-Further aged care information
+Other aged care contacts

 A summary of other useful contacts can be found below:

-- My Aged Care – Find information about the services you need and what you need to do to receive them.
+My Aged Care – find information about the services you need and what you need to do to receive them.
 There is also a national contact centre that can answer your questions; they are open Mon-Fri 8am-8pm, Sat 10am-2pm.
 Call 1800 200 422.

-- Older Person Advocacy Network (OPAN) – The national aged care advocacy line to support you with raising a concern or complaint about aged care.
+Older Person Advocacy Network (OPAN) – the national aged care advocacy line to support you with raising a concern or complaint about aged care.
 Call 1800 700 600.

-- Lifeline – A national charity providing all Australians experiencing a personal crisis with access to 24 hour crisis support and suicide prevention services.
+Lifeline – a national charity providing all Australians experiencing a personal crisis with access to 24 hour crisis support and suicide prevention services.
 Call 13 11 14.

-- National Dementia Hotline – A free confidential support service which provides information about dementia, memory loss and information about government support services.
+National Dementia Hotline – a free confidential support service which provides information about dementia, memory loss and information about government support services.
 Call 1800 100 500.